 Or that's what they said.

-Jeice Scarlocke stared at the banners of the not-yet-dead King Kold.
-His noble chin was tilted high and his shrewd, black eyes squinted out at the on-looking crowds, as the procession moved through the streets.
+Jeice stared at the banners of the not-yet-dead King.
+His noble chin was tilted high and his shrewd, black eyes squinted out at the on-looking crowds while the royal dirigible made its final descent.

-"Blimey," Jeice whistled, "you could stick a whole doubloon in that cleft of his.
+"Blimey," Jeice whistled over the whirr of the propellers.
+"There's a chin you don't see every day.
+You could stick a whole doubloon in that cleft of Kold's.
 S'like a dwarf's buttocks, that is.
 Why's it noblemen get that cleft in their chin, anyhow?
-Is it somethin' to do with them being royalty, like how Kings are born with blue blood and stuff?"
+Is it somethin' to do with them being royalty, like how princes are born with blue blood and stuff?"

 "Shut up, you dolt," Captain Ginyu snapped, which was the only way he ever replied to one of his rigger's idle curiosities.
-For an idiot, the boy thought too much, and a thinking idiot was something that irked Ginyu more than anything.
+For an idiot, the boy thought too much, and a thinking idiot irked Ginyu more than anything.
 Any normal idiot would just point and grunt, but Jeice – he had a mouth on him.
-More than once, Ginyu had been tempted to sew it shut before it did some real damage (for thinking, he knew, was infectious).
+More than once, Ginyu had been tempted to sew it shut before it did some real damage, for thinking, he knew, was contagious.

 There was a sound like rumbling thunder as Recoome pointed and grunted at the procession, which had come to a halt on the steps of the Royal Palace.